 There’s no one-size-fits-all approach to SEO (however much we wish there was).
 Some colleges will need to focus more on their keywords and content, while others may find they benefit more from local SEO.
 Keep measuring your success against your goals to check you’re heading in the right direction, and don’t be afraid of tweaking your approach.

 Are there any tips that have particularly helped your SEO?
 Let us know in the comments or tweet us @TeamTillison.
-In the meantime, take a look at our SEO training courses so you can learn how to get better results for your school.
+In the meantime, take a look at our related SEO training courses so you can learn how to get better results for schools, Colleges and Universities.